pnlbwh/luigi-pnlpipe/docs/Process_EDCRP_data.md

 Diffusion pipeline is less straightforward to run than structural pipeline because of the SynB0 black box involved.
 The black box uses slightly modified https://github.com/MASILab/Synb0-DISCO.
 To allow preceding and following steps to be run by Luigi pipeline, please use `ExecuteTask.py --task SynB0` for running the diffusion pipeline:

+It is run in two steps: T1w mask creation and SynB0

+* Step-1

+Instruction for this step is given above.
+After quality checking of T1w mask, you can proceed to the next step.

+* Step-2

 ```bash
 export LUIGI_CONFIG_PATH=/data/pnlx/Collaborators/EDCRP/1034/BIDS/dwi_pipe_params.cfg
 /data/pnl/soft/pnlpipe9/luigi-pnlpipe/workflows/ExecuteTask.py --task SynB0 \